 ‘No.’ She squirmed in his grip.
 ‘Please, no.’

 ‘Why not?
 When you’ve had everyone else.
 What’s so wrong with me?’

 ‘You’re the darkness.’

-He grunted angrily, prodded his penis between her legs, seeking her opening, but stopped when she began to cry.
+Grunting angrily, he prodded his length between her legs, seeking her opening, but stopped when she began to cry.
 She was even more beautiful when upset; her eyes shone in the light of the sun, her tears glistened as they spilt down her cheeks.
 She was so lovely and so vulnerable.
-He shook his head.
-What am I doing?

 He pulled back with a sigh.
 ‘I’m sorry.’
 She stared up at him in surprise, soft blue lips slightly parted.
 He held out his hand.
 ‘Come with me.’

 He ran his fingers through his hair irritably.
 He glanced at the sun and an idea struck.
 ‘The sun has almost set.
 You won’t get home in time before darkness descends.
 Like you said, I am the darkness and can protect you against the darkness.’

 She looked at the pink sky, at the blaze of yellow already half beneath the horizon.
 She paled.
 Her chin wobbled as more tears threatened to fall, but she sniffed them back.

 ‘Yes, and I won’t hurt you.
 I swear.’